 With roots in the Israeli cyber intelligence community, SentinelOne (NYSE:S) provides software to help organizations efficiently detect, prevent, and investigate cyber attacks.

-SentinelOne reported revenues of $45.7 million, up 121% year on year, beating analyst expectations by 13.3%.
-It was a exceptional quarter for the company, with an exceptional revenue growth and a significant improvement in net revenue retention rate.
+SentinelOne reported revenues of $102.5 million, up 124% year on year, beating analyst expectations by 7.15%.
+It was a very strong quarter for the company, with an exceptional revenue growth and a significant improvement in net revenue retention rate.

-SentinelOne delivered the strongest analyst estimates beat and fastest revenue growth, and highest full year guidance raise among its peers.
+SentinelOne scored the strongest analyst estimates beat, fastest revenue growth, and highest full year guidance raise among its peers.
 The company added 164 enterprise customers paying more than $100,000 annually to a total of 755.
-The stock is up 1.61% since the results and currently trades at $65.20.
+The stock is up 1.61% since the results and currently trades at $27.74.

 Is now the time to buy SentinelOne?
 Access our full analysis of the earnings results here, it's free.

-Sailpoint reported revenues of $102.4 million, up 10.8% year on year, beating analyst expectations by 3.2%.
-It was a weaker quarter for the company, with guidance for both the next quarter and the full year missing analysts' expectations.
+ForgeRock reported revenues of $47.6 million, up 8.47% year on year, beating analyst expectations by 1.05%.
+It was a weak quarter for the company, with guidance for both the next quarter and the full year missing analysts' expectations.

 ForgeRock had the slowest revenue growth and weakest full year guidance update in the group.
-The stock is down 8.92% since the results and currently trades at $45.70.
+The stock is down 23.9% since the results and currently trades at $16.93.

-Zscaler reported revenues of $197 million, up 56.5% year on year, beating analyst expectations by 5.13%.
-It was a very strong quarter for the company, with a beat of analyst estimates and guidance for the next quarter above analysts' estimates.
+Qualys reported revenues of $119.8 million, up 20.2% year on year, beating analyst expectations by 2%.
+It was a decent quarter for the company, with a beat of analyst estimates and guidance for the next quarter above analysts' estimates.

-Okta reported revenues of $315.5 million, up 57.3% year on year, beating analyst expectations by 7.61%.
-It was a solid quarter for the company, with accelerating customer growth but underwhelming revenue guidance for the next quarter.
+Rapid7 reported revenues of $167.4 million, up 32.4% year on year, beating analyst expectations by 2.03%.
+It was a mixed quarter for the company, with accelerating customer growth but underwhelming revenue guidance for the next quarter.